darthwalsh/bin/apps/LinuxNamespaces.md

 	- cgroups are another important part of containers
 		- Resource limiting (CPU, memory, disk I/O), prioritization,
 		- Kernal can OOM all processes in cgroup as a unit
-		- (One other important part of containers is chroot.
-After creating "chroot jail" a process sees a new root directory)
 	- first cgroup API was before namespaces
 - PID: process ids
 	- first process id in namespace is numbered 1, treated as init process